West Point Traditions

 Company Mascots

-The Corps of Cadets is divided into four Regiments (1st-4th) , each with 3 battalions, and each of those battalions has three companies.
+The Corps of Cadets is divided into four regiments (1st-4th), each with three battalions, and each of those battalions has three companies.
 Each of the 36 cadet companies is assigned a letter (A-I) and a number (1-4).
-Thus, there are companies A-1, B-2, C-3, etc. Each company has its very own mascot and motto.
+Thus, there are companies A-1, B-2, C-3, etc. Each company has its own mascot and motto.
 They compete in academics, drill, sports, and even who has the best logo!
 Most cadets form close friendships with their company mates.
 They often remain friends for a lifetime!

 Parades and Reviews

-There are two Parades a year, the Acceptance Day Parade and the Graduation Parade.
-Throughout the year, Cadets will also conduct Reviews before home football games, for the Thayer Award Recipient, Retiree Appreciation Day, and other events on West Point.
-“Drill” is the name used to rehearse for these Reviews and Parades and it ensures Cadets have practice in the basic soldiering skills of unit movement and discipline.
+There are two parades a year, the Acceptance Day Parade and the Graduation Parade.
+Throughout the year, cadets will also conduct reviews before home football games, the Thayer Award, Retiree Appreciation Day, and other events on West Point.
+“Drill” is the name used to rehearse for these reviews and parades, and it ensures cadets have learned the basic soldiering skills of unit movement and discipline.

 Sandhurst

-The annual Sandhurst Military Skills Competition usually takes place in April at the U.S. Military Academy (USMA).
+The annual Sandhurst Military Skills Competition usually takes place in the Spring at West Point.
 The competition has undergone multiple changes since it started in 1967.
-It is currently a two-day competition featuring teams from West Point, Army ROTC units across the U.S., all service academies, and 14 international teams from across the globe.
+It now is a two-day competition featuring teams from West Point, Army ROTC units across the U.S., all service academies, and international teams from across the globe.

 Recondo Badge